guoxiliu/TopoCluster/README.md

 #### Installation
 Once the build is finished, use `sudo make install` to install your build of TTK on your system.
 After this, you have successfully installed TopoCluster.

-## How to Use
+## Quick start

-### Overview
+To use TopoCluster structure, the input dataset needs to contain a scalar field named "**_index**" which denotes the cluster index of each point in the dataset.

-Explicit and Implicit TopoCluster are implemented in `ttk-0.9.7/core/base/explicitTopoCluster` and `ttk-0.9.7/core/base/implicitTopoCluster` respectively.
-To use TopoCluster structure, the input dataset needs to contain an array named "**_index**" which denotes the cluster index of each point in the dataset.
+If the scalar field "**_index**" is found, TopoCluster will be automatically used at runtime.
+You can define "**_index**" based on any application dependent criterion.

-In this repository, we provide a plugin called `ttkPreprocessStellar` that uses a clustering technique based on Point Region (PR) octree.
-The clustering results are saved into the "_index" array.
+In this repository, we provide a plugin called `ttkPreprocessStellar` that will originate "**_index**" based on Point Region (PR) octree.
+The only input parameter required by `ttkPreprocessStellar` is the maximum number of vertices per leaf node which will be used to build the Point Region (PR) octree.

-In `Datasets` folder, we have the original tetrahedral mesh of a lobster (`Lobster.vtu`) and the one with the indexing field (`Lobster_1000.vtu` where 1000 denotes the bucket threshold of the PR octree).
+In `Datasets` folder, we provide the original tetrahedral mesh of the lobster dataset (`Lobster.vtu`) and the one with the indexing field computed (`Lobster_1000.vtu`).

-### Step-by-step Guide
+### Step-by-step example

 1. Open ParaView in the terminal by using `paraview` command.
 Load the lobster dataset by selecting `File -> Open` and choosing `Lobster.vtu` in `Datasets`.
 ![](Figures/step_1.png)